Royal Footprints: Exploring Sites with a Regal Heritage

 Why visit: The oldest and largest occupied castle in the world

-A favourite royal residence for over 900 years, Windsor Castle is still very much in use—hosting state visits and serving as a weekend retreat for the royal family.
-Visitors can explore the grandeur of the State Apartments, the solemn beauty of St George’s Chapel, and the ceremonial grounds where Prince Harry and Meghan Markle’s wedding took place.
-Windsor’s charming town centre, cobbled streets, and riverside walks make it a worthy stop in its own right.
+A favourite royal residence for over 900 years, Windsor Castle remains one of the crown’s most important ceremonial sites.
+Walk through its grand State Apartments, admire St George’s Chapel, and explore the grounds where Prince Harry and Meghan Markle’s wedding took place.
+The surrounding town offers cobbled streets, independent shops, and beautiful riverside walks.

 Don’t miss: The Queen Mary’s Dolls’ House, an extraordinary miniature palace